jedibatman/Backbone.Schema/README.md

 ### Define nested models and collections
 #### Option `model`
 Converts value to model, using value as a hash of attributes.
 Represents as is.
+Supports a special option `clear` (by default equal to `false`).
+If option `clear` equal to `true`, model replaces a set of attributes, otherwise it will merge they with existing attributes.
 ```js
 schema.define('nested-model', { model: Backbone.Model });